The Vw Motorsport Corrado 16V G60.

 It seems that nobody quite knows when they were built, which one has the 4WD Syncro system, and whether or not the 'other' one had the same bodykit.
 One thing we can be sure of is that the one pictured here does seem to have the 16V G60 engine, and the bodykit certainly isn't from one of the well known manufacturers such as Rieger.

 Something we can decipher is that sadly, this particular car was involved in a minor incident around 2000-2002 where it ended up in a ditch.
-Gladly it seems nobody was hurt and the Corrado did apparently get rebuilt as per references such as This post where it ended up on ebay 23rd March 2009.
-See the last three pictures below where we can only guess that this is the car after rebuild, it looks to have black wheels and new M3 style mirrors...So does it live on?
+Gladly it seems nobody was hurt and the Corrado did apparently get rebuilt as per references such as this post [C] where it ended up on ebay 23rd March 2009.
+See the last two pictures above where we can only guess that this is the car after rebuild, it looks to have black wheels and new M3 style mirrors...So does it live on?
 Where is it now?
 Who was the previous owner?
 Who is the current owner?